-For laid-back luxury, check out the Summit Lodge Boutique Hotel, which is one of the best value options in Whistler.
+For laid-back luxury, check out the Summit Lodge Boutique Hotel, which is one of the best value hotels in Whistler.
 It features classy modern rooms with fireplaces, pull-out sofas, balconies, and kitchenettes with cooktops, which come in handy when traveling with the family or just trying to save money.
 There is also a Pacific Northwest restaurant on-site and a chic sushi bar, plus a hot tub, seasonal heated outdoor pool, and spa.
 Look for the property on Main Street in the heart of The Village.

 Crystal Lodge Hotel is another posh but good-value option right in the center of The Village and within walking distance of everything.
 It features 158 chic rooms and suites in varying sizes.
 They're all done up in modern style, with pillow-top mattresses, iPod docks, flat-screen TVs, and mini-fridges.
 Premium rooms also feature whirlpool tubs and or fireplaces.
 There is an Italian restaurant on-site as well as a gym, pool, hot tub, and sauna.

 The Pinnacle Hotel Whistler also offers affordable luxury in a central location in The Village, about a five-minute walk from the gondola, and it's dog friendly.
-The studio suites come in four varieties (the largest has two queen beds) and all feature contemporary decor, fluffy white duvets, large windows, gas log fireplaces, and Jacuzzi jetted tubs.
+The studio suites come in four varieties (the largest has two queen beds), and all feature contemporary decor, fluffy white duvets, large windows, gas log fireplaces, and Jacuzzi jetted tubs.
 Some also have private balconies.

-Where to Stay on a Budget
+Where to Stay in Whistler on a Budget

-During the season, one of the cheapest options is Whistler Village Inn + Suites.
+During the season, one of the cheapest hotels is Whistler Village Inn + Suites.
 The rooms have a mountain chalet vibe, with wood accents, built-in furnishings, and gas fireplaces.
 You can save money by using the in-room kitchens.
 The location is at the far end of the village from the mountain.

 Slightly more expensive, the Aava Whistler Hotel is another semi-budget choice.
 Rooms are clean and just across the highway from The Village.
 The staff is friendly, and the hot tub and sauna are perks.

-Where to Stay for Romance
+Where to Stay in Whistler for Couples

 Couples will love the underwater music in the heated indoor/outdoor pools and the upmarket spa, with four jacuzzis, steam rooms, and a sauna.
-You can even bring your pup.
+You can even bring your pup as the hotel is accepts pets.
 Getting around is a breeze here, as a complimentary shuttle service operates between the mountains every 15 minutes.

 Nita Lake Lodge sits right on the lakeshore, a quarter mile from Whistler Mountain's creekside gondola.
 It may not offer ski-in ski-out access, but it is perfect for a romantic getaway (and a free shuttle runs you to the slopes in minutes).

 Sundial Boutique Hotel, located right at the base of Whistler Mountain, is another romantic option in a more affordable price bracket, with fantastic mountain views and a rooftop hot tub.
 The rooms are spacious and comfortable, many featuring full kitchens and fireplaces, and quiet at night.
-The staff goes above and beyond to make stays feel personal - let them know if you're celebrating an anniversary or birthday for instance.